 The EYFS is based on 4 overarching principles which shape good practice in early years settings:–

-- A unique child.
-Every child is a unique.
+- Every child is a unique.
 They are consistently learning and can be resilient, capable, confident and self-assured.

-- Enabling environments.
-Children learn and develop well in environments where their experiences respond to their individual needs and there is a strong partnership between practitioners and yourself as a parent and/or carer.
+- Children learn and develop well in environments where their experiences respond to their individual needs and there is a strong partnership between practitioners and yourself as a parent and/or carer.